jacobweinstock/DesignPhilosophy/README.md

 3. When you spawn goroutines, make it clear when - or whether - they exit.
 [2]
 4. Packages that are imported only for their side effects should be avoided [4]
 5. Package level and global variables should be avoided
-6. magic is bad; global state is magic → no package level vars; no func init [13]
+6. Magic is bad; global state is magic → no package level vars; no func init [13]
+7. Engineer with clear and obvious layers of concern and purpose.
+[16]

 ## Dependencies